Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 Living on the edge of a D.M.
 Korean Melody Shark

-You can also use Maxsea plant food, a kind of fertilizer good for carnivorous plants.
-Some growers feed live flies, rehydrated bloodworms, or even moist fish food (the red and green pellets).
-Avoid feeding them meat, or any human food.
+You can also use Maxsea plant food, a kind of fertilizer good for carnivorous plants that I regularly use myself.
+Some growers also feed live flies, rehydrated bloodworms, or even moist fish food (the red and green pellets).
+Just avoid feeding them meat, or any human food.
 They’re plants, not animals, and they don’t need the same nutrients we do.

 🪴 Can a Venus flytrap overeat?